Learning in Repeated Interactions on Networks: Proofs

-By part (i) the agent will choose the myopic action in equilibrium.
+Thus, under the above condition, agents choose $a^i_t=a^\fg$ in equilibrium.
+Clearly, the myopic action is then also equal to $a^\fg$, as this corresponds to the case $\delta=0$.
+Part (i) of the lemma now follows by setting $c=\max_\fg 2c^\fg$.

+For part (ii), fix a discount factor $\delta\in [0, 1)$ and let $\sigma$ be an equilibrium.
+Let $a^i_t$ be the action taken by $i$ at time $t$ under $\sigma$.
+Since the entire sequence of private signals reveals the state, conditional on $\omega=\fg$, $\lim_t p^{i,\fg}_t=1$ almost surely.
+Hence, by part (i) the agent will choose the unique optimal action that is also myopically optimal in equilibrium from some (random) time on.
 Since there are finitely many agents, this will hold for all $i$ for all $t$ larger than some (random) $T$.
-This means that from $T$ onward, in equilibrium all agents will choose the myopic action, which is the action that is most likely to match the state. \end{proof}
+This means that from $T$ onward, in equilibrium all agents will behave myopically. \end{proof}